 Goodwill and purchased intangible assets.
 The purchase method of accounting for acquisitions requires extensive use of estimates and judgments to allocate the purchase price to the fair value of the net tangible and intangible assets acquired.
 Goodwill and intangible assets deemed to have indefinite lives are not amortized but are instead subject to annual impairment tests.
 The amounts and useful lives assigned to other intangible assets impact future amortization.
-If the assumptions and estimates used to allocate the purchase price are not correct or if business conditions change, purchase price adjustments or future asset impairment charges could be required.
+If the assumptions and estimates used to allocate the purchase price adjustments or future asset impairment charges could be required.
 At December 31, 2010, the value of goodwill amounted to \$1,054 million.

 Impairment of goodwill.
 Goodwill recognized in business combinations is not amortized and is instead subject to an impairment test to be performed on an annual basis, or more frequently if indicators of impairment exist, in order to assess the recoverability of its carrying value.
 Goodwill subject to potential impairment is tested at a reporting unit level, which represents a component of an operating segment for which discrete financial information is available.
 Our reporting unit "Wireless" includes ST-Ericsson.
 This impairment test determines whether the fair value of each reporting unit for which goodwill is allocated is lower than the total carrying amount of relevant net assets allocated to such reporting unit, including its allocated goodwill.
 If lower, the implied fair value of the reporting unit goodwill is then compared to the carrying value of the goodwill and an impairment charge is recognized for any excess.
-In determining the fair value of a reporting unit, we use a market approach with financial metrics of comparable public companies and estimate the expected discounted future cash flows associated with the reporting unit.
-Significant management judgments and estimates are used in forecasting the future discounted cash flows.
-Our evaluations are based on financial plans updated with the plans and estimates that we use to manage our business.
-It is possible, however, that the plans and estimates used may be incorrect, and future adverse changes in market conditions or operating results of acquired businesses that are not in line with our estimates may require impairment of certain goodwill.
+In determining the fair value of a reporting unit, we use a market approach with financial metrics of comparable public companies and estimate the expected discounted future cash flows.
+Our evaluations are based on financial plans updated with the latest available projections of the semiconductor market evolution, our sales expectations and our costs evaluation, and are consistent with the plans and estimates that we use to manage our business.
+It is possible, however, that the plans and estimates may require impairment of certain goodwill.

 In the third quarter, we conducted the yearly impairment test, which did not result in a need to recognize an additional impairment.
 In the fourth quarter, we tested the fair value of the Wireless business and concluded that no additional impairment was required.
 The fair values comfortably exceeded our carrying values for each reporting unit.
 We did not record any goodwill impairment charge in 2010.
 However, many of the factors used in assessing fair values for such assets are outside of our control and the estimates used in such analyses are subject to change.
 We will continue to monitor the carrying value of our assets.
-If market conditions deteriorate or our Wireless business experiences a further decline in revenues, this could result in future non-cash impairment charges against earnings.
-Further impairment charges could also result from new valuations triggered by changes in our product portfolio or strategic transactions, particularly in the event of a downward shift in future revenues or operating cash flow in relation to our current plans.
+If market conditions deteriorate or our Wireless business experiences a further decline in revenues, this could result in future non-cash impairment charges could also result from new valuations triggered by changes in our product portfolio or strategic transactions, particularly in the event of a downward shift in future revenues or operating cash flow in relation to our current plans.